demisto/content/Integrations/RiskSense/README.md

     * __Use system proxy settings__
 4. Click __Test__ to validate the URLs, token, and connection.

+---

 ## Commands
 ---
-You can execute these commands from the Demisto CLI, as part of automation, or in a playbook.
+You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 1. risksense-get-hosts
 2. risksense-get-host-detail
 3. risksense-get-unique-cves
 4. risksense-get-unique-open-findings
-5. risksense-get-open-host-findings
+5. risksense-get-host-findings
-6. risksense-get-closed-host-findings
-7. risksense-get-apps
+6. risksense-get-apps
-8. risksense-get-host-finding-detail
+7. risksense-get-host-finding-detail
-9. risksense-get-app-detail
+8. risksense-get-app-detail
 ### 1. risksense-get-hosts
 ---
 Look up the host details.
-The host details can be searched based on input parameters like fieldname (hostname, ipaddress, criticality, etc), operator (EXACT, IN, LIKE), page, size, sort by and sort order.
+The host details can be searched based on input parameters like fieldname (Host Name, IP Address, Criticality, etc), operator (EXACT, IN, LIKE, BETWEEN), page, size, sort by and sort order.

 ##### Base Command